What is a package

 - All files in a folder should belong to the same package.
 This means that if there are 2 files A.go and B.go under folder test, then both the files should have the same package name.

 - It is not necessary that the name of package should match the name of the folder.
-Thus, both the files can have mypackage as the package name but it should be same in both the files.
+Thus, both the files can have mypackage as the package name with a different folder name.

 print redeclared in this block